MSchatzUW/CMAP_docs/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_subset_DP.rst

-**Example 2:**
+**Example 2**

-This example retrieves a depth profile of modeled chlorophyll concentration estimated by Pisces, a weekly 0.5° resolution BioGeoChemical model.
+Retrieves a depth profile of modeled chlorophyll concentration estimated by Pisces, a weekly 0.5° resolution BioGeoChemical model.
 The last few lines of code (lines 22-25) create a simple plot showing the chlorophyll depth profile.
 The deep chlorophyll maximum (DCM) is approximately at 100 m, closely matching the in-situ observations by ARGO Floats (see Example 1).

 .. code-block:: python